jeremyButtler/bioTools/illNanoSrc/README.md

   called with the fast model on guppy 3.3, so a very noisy dataset.

+For SRR13951165, the unique profile setting took about 5 minutes at 10x Illumin variant depth, but about 5 seconds for 30x Illumina depth.
+Bear in mind, this has deep read depth for Nanopore, but shallow read depth for Illumina.

 ## unique profiles

 The `-uniq-out file.tsv` command merges profiles that